-In Hawaii, on the other hand, you can soak in springs with tropical fish and even with marine turtles (with any luck).
+In Hawaii, you can soak in springs with tropical fish and even with marine turtles (with any luck).

-In the east side of the Big Island, some hot springs are gushing thanks to the volcanic activities.
+In the east side of the Big Island, some warm springs are gushing due to the volcanic activities.

-Today I will visit a hot spring in a gated community, so that only the residents and guests can enter the approach path.
+Today I will visit a warm spring in a gated community, so that only the residents and guests can enter the approach path.

 All most all rental car companies prohibit driving on dirt roads.